What Are the Best Lightweight Roof Tiles?

 lightweight slate roof

-Brava's composite tiles are as long-lasting as natural tiles.
-They can withstand the most severe weather and are virtually maintenance-free.
-Brava certifies its tiles for the highest levels of wind, fire, and hail and also offers a 50-year limited warranty on its roofing materials.
+Plus, Brava's composite tiles are as long-lasting as natural tiles.
+They can even withstand the most severe weather and are virtually maintenance-free, which is why Brava certifies its tiles for the highest levels of wind, fire, and hail and offers a 50-year limited warranty on its roofing materials.

 1. Lightweight